-In order to be considered for inclusion in our proxy statement for our 2018 annual general meeting of shareholders, shareholder proposals must be received by the Company at the Office of the Company Secretary, 101 Park Drive, Milton Park, Abingdon, Oxfordshire OX14 4RY no later than 120 days before the anniversary of the date on which we sent our proxy materials for the Meeting, or December [1, 2017.
+In order to be considered for inclusion in our proxy statement for our 2018 annual general meeting of shareholders, shareholder proposals must be received by the Company at the Office of the Company Secretary, 101 Park Drive, Milton Park, Abingdon, Oxfordshire OX14 4RY no later than 120 days before the anniversary of the date on which we sent our proxy materials for the Meeting, or December 28, 2017.
 However, if the date of such annual general meeting is more than 30 calendar days from the date of the anniversary of the Meeting, then the notice must be received by our Company Secretary a reasonable time before we begin to print and send our proxy materials.

-Shareholder proposals submitted for consideration at our 2018 annual general meeting of shareholders, but not submitted for inclusion in our proxy statement for our 2018 annual general meeting of shareholders, but not submitted for inclusion in our proxy statement for our 2018 annual general meeting of shareholders, must be received by the Company at the Office of the Company Secretary, 101 Park Drive, Milton Park, Abingdon, Oxfordshire OX14 4RY no later than 45 days before the anniversary of the date on which we sent our proxy materials for the Meeting, or March [], 2018.
+Shareholder proposals submitted for consideration at our 2018 annual general meeting of shareholders, but not submitted for inclusion in our proxy statement for our 2018 annual general meeting of shareholders, must be received by the Company at the Office of the Company Secretary, 101 Park Drive, Milton Park, Abingdon, Oxfordshire OX14 4RY no later than 45 days before the anniversary of the date of the Meeting, or May 5, 2018.
 However, if the date of the 2018 annual general meeting is changed by more than 30 calendar days from the date of the anniversary of the Meeting, the notice must be received by our Company Secretary at least 45 days prior to the date we intend to distribute our proxy materials with respect to the 2018 annual general meeting.
 If a shareholder does not timely provide notice as described above, proxies solicited on behalf of our management for the 2018 annual general meeting will confer discretionary authority to vote with respect to any such matter, as permitted by the proxy rules of the SEC.

 Under section 338 of the U.K. Companies Act (2006), shareholders representing at least 5% of holders entitled to vote on a resolution at an annual general meeting may require the Company to include such resolution in its notice of an annual general meeting.
-Provided the applicable thresholds are met, notice of the resolution must be received by the Company at the Office of the Company Secretary, 101 Park Drive, Milton Park, Abingdon, Oxfordshire OX14 4RY at least six weeks prior to the date of the annual general meeting, or, if later, at the time notice of the annual general meeting is delivered to shareholders.
+Provided the applicable thresholds are met, notice of the resolution must be received by the Company at the Office of the Company

+Secretary, 101 Park Drive, Milton Park, Abingdon, Oxfordshire OX14 4RY at least six weeks prior to the date of the annual general meeting, or, if later, at the time notice of the annual general meeting is delivered to shareholders.